 So, how can you ensure your vitamin D levels are optimal?
 First, test, don’t guess so you know where you are at.
 Too much of a good thing is not always good!
 Since the sunshine vitamin is essential for optimal health, it’s important to discuss the best ways to naturally support your body’s levels.
 Below are my favorite ways to encourage healthy vitamin D levels:

 Safety always comes first, so when in the sun, make sure to protect yourself.
 Use sunscreen on the sensitive areas of your body, such as your chest, face and ears.
-Look for non-toxic sunscreen options, SunBum, GoddessGarden, COOLA, and juice Beauty.
+Look for non-toxic sunscreen options, such as Badgar, Earth Mama, and Earthly.

 If you need to limit your sun exposure, talk to your healthcare practitioner about vitamin D supplementation and what the right level is for you based on your levels of vitamin D on a blood test.

 Sometimes, it is difficult to increase vitamin D levels from the sun alone.
 This is especially true for those experiencing leaky gut and or autoimmunity.
 This might be an implication for utilizing extra support through supplementation.
 When it comes to supplementing with vitamin D, it is important that it’s paired with K2 and a healthy fat (such as olive oil) to increase the absorption.
 While most individuals do best taking 5,000IU of vitamin D to increase levels, you should always work with a practitioner for the exact supplement and dosage based on your unique chemistry!